LDAP Authentication and Authorization

 cumulus@switch:~$ id cumulus uid=1000(cumulus) gid=1000(cumulus) groups=1000(cumulus),24(cdrom),25(floppy),27(sudo),29(audio),30(dip),44(video),46(plugdev) cumulus@switch:~$ id myuser uid=1230(myuser) gid=3000(Development) groups=3000(Development),500(Employees),27(sudo)

-tests with the passwd, group, shadow, or any other map configured in
+shadow, or any other map configured in the

 /etc/passwd, and myuser is only in LDAP.